jeff5/very-slow-jython/src/site/sphinx/architecture/interpreter.rst

 rather than as static methods following CPython.

-The architectural question for Python compiled to JVM byte code will be how this relates to a JVM frame, and the variables it holds.
+The architectural question for Python compiled to JVM byte code will be the extent to which program state information should be in the JVM frame, and the variables it holds, rather than in the ``frame``.
+Information in the ``frame``
+is accessible to Python in tracebacks and debugging.

 ``ThreadState``